 Fill prescriptions at the same pharmacy so they’ll have a record of all the medications that are being taken.
 Let them know if there were any bad reactions so they can keep that on file.

-If the reaction causes a serious issue, like difficulty breathing or swelling in the throat, call 911 and go to the emergency room right away.
+If the reaction causes a serious issue, such as difficulty breathing or swelling in the throat, call 911 and go to the emergency room immediately.

 Your older adult should never take medication that isn’t prescribed for them or has passed its expiration date.